 Mischief Night Or Devil’s Night

 The spookiest season of the year is just around the corner.
-Understanding these Halloween customs will add even more value to your spooky festivities.
-Invite your family and friends over for a fun filled Halloween.
-Do share your experience with us in the comment box below.
+Understanding these Halloween traditions will add more value to your spooky festivities.
+Invite your family and friends over for a fun filled Halloween this year and tell us how it was in the comment section below.

 This myth of carving their own lanterns with pumpkins is done in the hope of warding away any evil spirits.